RACV Logo

 Highlights:

 • 1.
 A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.
-2. This trip is a combination of UBOO, YXOS and YXON our most popular itineraries.
+2. This trip is a combination of UBOO, YXOS and YXON - three of our most popular itineraries.
 As such the make-up of your group and your leader may change on days 10 and 26.
 3. The Zanzibar portion of your itinerary may have a few more passengers than the maximum group size of 22 as we have a crossover of trips starting and finishing in Zanzibar.
 4. This trip finishes upon arrival in Stone Town on Day 29.
 Please do not book any flights until after 2 pm this afternoon.
 5.Border crossing delays in the region have been sporadic and difficult to predict.
 What takes an hour one day may take four hours the next.
 This may affect the order of activities in the itinerary.
 We understand this uncertainty can be frustrating, and we strongly recommend packing a bit of patience and flexibility.

 Standard inclusions

-• Meals: Meals: 27 breakfasts, 16 lunches, 22 dinners.
+• Meals: Meals: 28 breakfasts, 17 lunches, 21 dinners.

 • Transport: Overland Vehicle, 4WD Safari Vehicle, Mokoro, Ferry, Minibus.